Aj1ya/Todolist/README.md

 This is a to do list app.

-version 1.2
+version 1.3

 #Add
-- Added seperate work list
+- Added header and footer template